The Art of Deception: Robust Backdoor Attack using Dynamic Stacking of Triggers: Problem Formulation

 \subsubsection{Trigger creation:}

-DynamicTrigger represents a dynamic trigger for poisoning audio data.
-The dynamic trigger first initializes several parameters such as sampling rate: The Sampling rate ($f_s$) of the audio signal (by default 16khz) a path to the audio backdoor trigger (in our case, a clapping sound ) with the addition of a scaling factor to keep the trigger within the trigger range.
+DynamicTrigger represents a dynamic trigger for audio-data poisoning.
+The dynamic trigger first initializes several parameters, such as the sampling rate: The sampling rate ($f_s$) of the audio signal (by default, 16 kHz) is a path to the audio backdoor trigger (in our case, a clapping sound), with the addition of a scaling factor to keep the trigger within the trigger range.
 Next, the audio trigger is played back from the path specified by the attacker, followed by resampling to match the desired (or corresponding) sample rate.

-\subsubsection{Trigger Injection :}
+\subsubsection{Trigger Injection:}

 The DynamicTrigger method inserts a trigger into an input audio signal by applying a lower limit for insertion ($\beta_1 \gets 10$) and an upper limit for insertion ($\beta_2 \gets 20$).
-To do this, it converts the audio signal into a spectrogram using the Short-Term Fourier Transform (STFT).
+To do this, the audio signal is converted into a spectrogram using a short-term Fourier transform (STFT).

-Given a clean sample \(x_i \in D_{\text{train}}\), we can obtain its spectrogram through the Short-Time Fourier Transform (STFT):
+Given a clean sample \(x_i \in D_{\text{train}}\), we can obtain its spectrogram using the Short-Time Fourier Transform (STFT):